michellab/AMMo/examples/project.md

         forces: [2500,2500,2500]
         reference: reference.pdb
 ```
+The masks are AMBER selection masks, corresponding to the atoms involved in each CV used for steering.
+For example, the distance between the C$\alpha$ atoms of residues 100 and 200 would be ":100@CA :200@CA".
+More information can be found here. types corresponds to CV types supported by BioSimSpace.
 In this case, the CVs will be the $\chi$1 angle of Tyr152, the distance between C$\gamma$ atoms of residues 196 and 280, and the heavy atom RMSD of residues 178-184.
 Note that in the masks below, the residue numbers are offset by 1.
 The system includes an ACE cap at the start, and the mask selection indexes starting from 1.
 The steering will be carried out in 100 ns.
-The `reference` parameter is pointing to a file in the `inputs` directory of the project.
 In addition to the specified values, times, and forces, additional steps will be added to apply the force over 4 ps, keeping the CV values as initial.
 The target values and forces used are based on knowledge of the system.

 Steering is submitted as a slurm job:
 ```bash